yantavares/yantavares.github.io/README.md

-# Yan Tavares - Portfolio
+# Yan Tavares - Resume

 A professional portfolio website built with React and TypeScript, designed to showcase software engineering projects, academic research, and professional certifications.